NickAtGit/NSReviewUtility/README.md

 [NFC for iPhone on the AppStore](https://apps.apple.com/app/id1249686798)

-The app records when you successfully read a NFC tag or QR-code.
-When the happiness index reaches a mulitple of 3 the review view is triggered.
+The app increments the happiness when you successfully read a NFC tag or QR-code.
+When the happiness index reaches a multiple of 3 the review view is triggered.